zeljkoobrenovic/grounded-architecture/_site/manuscript/print/2022-07-07-six-simple-rules.md

 {pagebreak}

 A> **KEY POINTS:**
-A> * Grounded Architecture emphasizes collaboration and aligns with the Six Simple Rules framework, which promotes autonomy and cooperation to manage organizational complexity effectively.
+A> * **Grounded Architecture** aligns with **Six Simple Rules**, promoting autonomy and cooperation to manage organizational complexity.
-A> * The Six Simple Rules reject traditional hard and soft management styles, instead advocating for structures that empower people while encouraging mutual accountability and cooperation.
+A> * **Six Simple Rules** rejects traditional management styles in favor of structures that empower people and encourage **mutual accountability and cooperation**.
-A> * Key rules include understanding actual work behaviors, reinforcing integrators, and increasing the total power in the organization to enable decision-making without creating bureaucracy.
+A> * Key rules include **understanding actual work**, **reinforcing integrators**, and **increasing total power** without creating bureaucracy.
-A> * Cooperation is strengthened through reciprocity, feedback loops ("shadow of the future"), and rewarding collaborative behavior, creating a system where shared success drives performance.
+A> * Cooperation is strengthened through **reciprocity**, **feedback loops**, and **rewarding collaborative behavior**.
-A> * Architecture practices play a vital role by using tools like Lightweight Architectural Analytics and Collaborative Networks to support these rules and foster an adaptive, high-impact environment.
+A> * Architecture practices support these rules through **Lightweight Architectural Analytics** and **Collaborative Networks**.

 The Grounded Architecture operating model is **fundamentally collaborative**.
-It focuses on establishing **organizational structures based on cooperation**, allowing architects to work effectively with others and make a meaningful impact.
-To foster such a collaborative approach, I have found the Six Simple Rules method, developed by Yves Morieux and Peter Tollman, to be particularly useful.
-This framework encourages organizations to adapt to complexity by promoting autonomy and cooperation among their members.
+It aims to establish **organizational structures built on cooperation**, enabling architects to work effectively with others and create meaningful impact.
+To support that approach, I have found the Six Simple Rules method, developed by Yves Morieux and Peter Tollman, especially useful.
+It offers a practical way to adapt to complexity by combining autonomy with cooperation.

+This chapter matters to the manuscript because it gives one of the clearest organizational explanations for why Grounded Architecture emphasizes networks, distributed decisions, and practical integrators instead of heavy control structures.
+It shows how cooperation can be designed into the system rather than left to goodwill alone.

-The book *Six Simple Rules: How to Manage Complexity Without Getting Complicated* by Yves Morieux and Peter Tollman has greatly influenced my vision of an architectural practice.
-The authors introduce the concept of **Smart Simplicity**, outlining six rules or strategies that enable organizations to encourage new behaviors and enhance performance.
-The Six Simple Rules approach emphasizes that in today's business environment, it is essential to create **organizational structures based on cooperation**.
+The book *Six Simple Rules: How to Manage Complexity Without Getting Complicated* has strongly influenced my view of an architecture practice.
+The authors introduce the concept of **Smart Simplicity**, a set of six rules for encouraging new behaviors and improving performance.
+At its core, the approach argues that modern organizations need **structures that make cooperation easier and more natural**.

-Morieux and Tollman developed the Six Simple Rules as a practical solution for today’s complex business landscape.
-The rules in the book rest on the idea that effectively managing complexity requires a **combination of autonomy and cooperation.** They advocate for organizational structures that align with this principle, empowering individuals to act autonomously.
-This approach is rooted in trusting the skills and capabilities of the organization's people to tackle complex challenges, thereby fostering a cooperative and efficient work environment.
+Morieux and Tollman developed the Six Simple Rules as a practical response to organizational complexity.
+The core idea is that complexity is best managed through a **combination of autonomy and cooperation**.
+That requires structures that trust people to use judgment while making it easier for them to work effectively with one another.

-In this chapter, I will explore how Grounded Architecture and the Six Simple Rules complement each other.
-The ideas from the Six Simple Rules have been a significant source of inspiration for my work. [**Conway's Law**](https://martinfowler.com/bliki/ConwaysLaw.html) illustrates that the relationship between organizational structures and IT architecture is like peanut butter and jelly—stronger and better together.
-Both the Six Simple Rules approach and architectural practice focus on managing complexity without becoming overwhelmed.
+In this chapter, I explore how Grounded Architecture and the Six Simple Rules complement each other. [**Conway's Law**](https://martinfowler.com/bliki/ConwaysLaw.html) makes the connection clear: organizational structures and IT architecture shape one another.
+Both the Six Simple Rules and architectural practice are concerned with managing complexity without creating unnecessary complication.

 ## Background: Hard and Soft Management